Snowden has not yet accepted asylum in Venezuela: WikiLeaks

 There are no direct commercial flights from Moscow to Venezuela, Nicaragua or Bolivia, and U.S. authorities have urged nations around the world not to give Snowden refuge.

-"Mr Snowden ought to be returned to the United States where he is wanted on felony charges," White House spokesman Jay Carney said on Tuesday, adding that "he should not be permitted to engage in further international travel beyond the travel necessary to return to the United States."
+"Mr Snowden ought to be returned to the United States where he is wanted on felony charges," White House spokesman Jay Carney said on Tuesday.
+"He should not be permitted to engage in further international travel beyond the travel necessary to return to the United States."

 "And we've communicated that position with our Russian counterparts and with every country, broadly speaking, that has been discussed as a possible either transition point or destination point for Mr Snowden," Carney told reporters at a daily briefing.

-(Additional reporting by Gabriela Baczynska in Moscow and Roberta Rampton in Washington; Editing by Robin Pomeroy)
+(Additional reporting by Gabriela Baczynska in Moscow, Roberta Rampton in Washington and Daniel Wallis in Caracas; Editing by Robin Pomeroy and Stacey Joyce)